tphilippsen/Project-3/README.md

 ## SQL Evaluation

 We utilized SQL to transform our dataset in various ways.
-The biggest benefit was by creating different categories within the data using the case when function.
-The categories we created are: Century, Size Group, Hemisphere and Classification Group.
-Various data rollups for these categories can be found in the "SQL" Folder in our GitHub.
+We were able to create new categorizations within the data using various case statements.
+The new columns we created were: Century, Size Group, Hemisphere and Classification Group.
+Code for this can be seen in Meteorites.sql, and various corresponding data rollups can be found in the "SQL-Data-Outputs" Folder in our GitHub.

 ## Plotly